Billy Crawford: Music and television career

-In 2007, he returned to the Philippines for a new dance reality show, MOVE: The Search for Billy Crawford's Pinoy Dancers, for GMA Network.
-The show searched for six back-up dancers to be called The Movers, for his very first Philippine concert, 'Billy Crawford: It's Time', held at the Araneta Coliseum.
-He brought along with him the brainchild of MOVE, the then-wife and official dance choreographer Marie Courchinoux, known as 'Maryss from Paris', to be one of the main judges of the show as the Move Master.
-Initially having six Movers as his back-up crew, he eventually added a seventh Mover to complete the crew.
-Crawford's official dancers were Darcy Godoy, JM Vergara, Aizel Moñeva, AJ Sarate, Jobel Dayrit, Daniel Agbisit and Mich Garong.
-After the successful concert, he returned to the United States to work on projects and fulfill several commitments.
+In 2007, Billy Crawford returned to the Philippines to host the dance reality show "MOVE: The Search for Billy Crawford's Pinoy Dancers" on GMA Network.
+The program aimed to select six backup dancers, known as The Movers, for his inaugural Philippine concert, 'Billy Crawford: It's Time,' held at the Araneta Coliseum.
+The show's main judge, known as the Move Master, was Marie Courchinoux, also called 'Maryss from Paris.'
+Initially, six Movers were chosen, with a seventh later added to complete the crew.
+The official dancers for Crawford included Darcy Godoy, JM Vergara, Aizel Moñeva, AJ Sarate, Jobel Dayrit, Daniel Agbisit, and Mich Garong.
+Following the successful concert, Crawford returned to the United States to pursue various projects and fulfill commitments.

-In 2008, upon his return to the Philippines, Crawford signed with ABS-CBN as an exclusive artist after 23 years of GMA.
+In 2008, upon his return to the Philippines, Crawford signed with ABS-CBN as an exclusive artist.
 He became a regular on the Sunday variety show ASAP and later hosted Pinoy Dream Academy Überture, a reality search that involves the skill of singing.

 In 2009, he returned to acting via Your Song Presents with his partner and fellow singer Nikki Gil.
 He also released his fifth studio album Groove in the Philippines as well as worldwide digital services later that year.
 He also hosted a former talent show, Showtime.

 In 2010, he hosted Pilipinas Got Talent with fellow co-host Luis Manzano.
 Both of them won as Best Talent Search Program Hosts at the 24th PMPC Star Awards for TV.

 From 2011 to 2020, Crawford hosted with Vhong Navarro and other hosts in the weekday variety show It's Showtime.

-In 2013, he released his first EP, Sky Is the Limit, on the independent label Jackpot Records.
-This was his first music release since 2009.
-On April 4, 2014, he renewed his contract with Universal Records.
-He was set to release a new album later that year.
-In 2017, when he was promoting a Soul Brothers concert which includes him, he performed his new single Future for his wife Coleen García.
+In 2013, he launched his initial EP, "Sky Is the Limit," under the independent label Jackpot Records, marking his return to music since 2009.
+On April 4, 2014, he extended his contract with Universal Records and announced plans to release a new album later that year.
+In 2017, during the promotion of a Soul Brothers concert featuring him, he performed his latest single, "Future," dedicated to his wife, Coleen García.

-In September 2020, he temporarily transferred to TV5 Network to host the Philippine version of The Masked Singer and the noontime variety show Lunch Out Loud.
-Later, he would also host The Wall Philippines.
+In September 2020, Crawford transferred to TV5 Network, as he hosted the Philippine version of The Masked Singer and the noontime variety show Lunch Out Loud, which later reformatted to Tropang LOL and simulcasted to Kapamilya Channel and A2Z in 2022 until its conclusion in 2023.
+He began hosting game show The Wall Philippines in 2021. as the latter moved to GMA Network for its second season in 2022, it also marked Crawford's return to his home network after 15 years.

-In 2022, he participated in the French television dance competition "Danse avec les stars" and won the competition with his partner, Fauve Hautot.
+He participated in the French television dance competition "Danse avec les stars" and won the competition with his partner, Fauve Hautot.

+Crawford became part of GMA Network's adaptation of The Voice franchise in the country, as one of the coaches in The Voice Generations (2023), and The Voice Kids (2024).